Remote Sensing Applications and Uses

 The global sex trade is a growing international crime where one’s rights are violated through commercial exploitation.
 Often involuntary, the flow of human trafficking has been tracked using the latest satellite imagery from NASA.
-The flow of human trafficking often crosses boundaries and done secretively.
+The flow of human trafficking often crosses boundaries and is done secretively.
 Remote sensing makes it possible to overcome these barriers and provide evidence for human trafficking globally.

 Remote sensing is exploring some of the driving factors that contribute to poverty.
 Governments can get a clear picture of poverty and provide concentrated support to those in need.
-Studies have shown how agricultural use, natural resources, and other environmentally determined factors linking to poverty.
+Studies have shown how agricultural use, natural resources, and other environmentally determined factors link to poverty.
 Researchers assess all these contributor factors with remote sensing.

 The birth of epidemiology came shortly after Jon Snow mapped the spread of cholera from a contaminated pipe in 1854.
 Ironically, this was also the birth of Geographic Information Systems.
 There is a clear connection between epidemiology and geography.
 Some diseases are best-suited for climate, land use, and air.
 Remote sensing applications in health use these remote sensing data and prediction models to understand epidemiological processes.

 Urban planners want to know population growth and distribution to optimize development and improve the well-being of citizens.
-Land use change can be modeled to provide an accurate measure for population growth.
+Land use change can be modeled to provide an accurate measure of population growth.
 Not only is it accurate, but the land cover provided more detail for population growth distribution within cities and census tracts.

 Water is life’s most basic need.
 But nearly 1 billion people live without clean drinking water.
 The first step in solving this problem is identifying areas that require water.
 High spatial resolution satellite imagery can really differentiate where water shortages exist.
 This is the starting point of an action plan.
-Simple remote sensing applications like base maps can positively affect the lives of millions by establishing where and who need essential resources like water.
+Simple remote sensing applications like base maps can positively affect the lives of millions by establishing where and who needs essential resources like water.

 How big is the size of the protest?
 It’s something journalists always want to know because it quantifies how strong people’s opinions are on a subject matter.
 Counting every head in a protest can put you to sleep, as it does with sheep.
 With differing spatial resolution, you can at least see how big the crowd is.
 But to provide the best estimate, you need the area and density of protesters – both can be roughly obtained by remote sensing data.

-Atrocities often result in a change of environment, destruction of buildings, and migration of people.
+Atrocities often result in a change in the environment, destruction of buildings, and migration of people.
 They can occur in secretive areas with military regimes restricting access.
 For these reasons, remote sensing applications and imagery are keeping a watchful eye on atrocious acts.
 GaTHR (Geospatial Technology for Human Rights) is using this approach to help those who are victims.
-Specifically, satellite remote sensing provides the legal evidence, to help on-the-ground coordination and prevention of future illegal activity.
+Specifically, satellite remote sensing provides legal evidence, to help on-the-ground coordination and prevention of future illegal activity.

 If you build it, they will come.
 Well, not really in the case of China’s “ghost cities”.
 Some of the most peculiar satellite imagery shows the construction of apartments, shopping malls, and other amenities.
 But practically nobody lives there.
 Economists have their eyes on China to push global economic growth.
 What they’ve found is that GDP and employment numbers may be deceiving, if resources are improperly being allocated to sectors without demand.
 Satellites can indicate how real or artificial economic growth is.

-A solution to tracking refugees and camp conditions is with satellite imagery.
+A solution to tracking refugees and camp conditions is satellite imagery.
 The United Nations High Commissioner of Refugees (UNHCR) wanted to deliver aid and services to Sudanese refugees in Tongo.
 They needed a clear understanding of the situation at Tongo refugee camps.
 UNHCR mapped the influx of refugees, agriculture, waterways, and infrastructure using satellite imagery.
 As a result, UNHCR was able to better manage and deliver aid where it was needed most.

 We’ve experienced an increasing number of people migrating from rural to urban areas.
 Urbanization is linked to industrialization.
 50% of people are now living in urban areas and according to the United Nations, this pattern will continue.
 Urbanization is an interesting phenomenon that can be clearly seen as impervious surfaces from satellites.

 How safe are your roads?
-Transportation planners have been taking some down to Earth advice on unpaved roads.
+Transportation planners have been taking some Earth advice on unpaved roads.
 With the integration of remote sensing and GIS, unmanned aerial vehicles are providing answers on pothole detection, washboard analysis, and crown conditions for unpaved roads.
 With centimeter accuracy, rural road conditions can be assessed and inventoried saving time and money.

 If Google’s self-driving car got pulled over by the cops, how would it react?
-The first secret behind the car is the LiDAR which detects pedestrians, cyclists, stop signs and other obstacles.
+The first secret behind the car is the LiDAR which detects pedestrians, cyclists, stop signs, and other obstacles.
 Put this together with a GPS, inertial measurements, and a really sophisticated piece of software, and you have a self-driving car.

 Some constructive advice is to cover more ground with remote sensing data.
 The city of Solvang, California is taking its road management issues very seriously.
 In one complete shot, public works used satellite images to locate damaged paving.
 The public is served best as crews know exactly which roads are in desperate need of repair.

 Governments have been putting pressure on vehicles to meet emission standards.
 Satellites can monitor fuel economy and emission standards with minimal interference from the sky.
-Multispectral remote sensing can measure vehicle emissions such as CO, HC, and NO. Ideas have been toyed around with to impose surcharges based on distance driven and improperly maintained equipment.
+Multispectral remote sensing can measure vehicle emissions such as CO, HC, and NO. Ideas have been toyed around with to impose surcharges based on distance-driven and improperly maintained equipment.
 Satellites offer a golden opportunity to control pollution from motor vehicles.

 Urban planners, emergency crews, and navigation systems require up-to-date road networks.
 As new neighborhoods sprout up, it’s challenging to keep road network databases updated.
 An approach using multispectral images and object-based classification has automated the tedious process of generating road networks.
 One of the key challenges has been differentiating parking lots from roads.

-Air traffic control directs aircrafts from the ground to prevent collision and improve the flow of traffic.
+Air traffic control directs aircrafts from the ground to prevent collisions and improve the flow of traffic.
 Unfortunately, there are excessive dollars and emissions wasted on inefficient routes.
 The next generation of air traffic moves from ground-based radar to a satellite-based GPS system.
 The new air traffic control system aims at improving routes, reducing traffic delays, and saving money.
 It also intends to assist planes to land faster and help navigate through the weather with the use of satellites.

 Our increasing populations and urbanization have led to increasing amounts of traffic in urban centers.
 Traffic jams mean wasted fuel and time.
 Ground measuring systems provide extremely precise traffic volumes but it’s limited to selected roadways.
 Traffic density is being monitored using change detection.
 Traffic analysts can compare two satellite images with slight lags.
 This shows traffic movement over a larger picture.